 Is it safe to travel to Australia?

-Many areas of Australia have so far been unaffected by bushfires such as Sydney and Melbourne, but it’s always a good idea to check with the Foreign Commonwealth Office (FCO) to read the latest advice before you travel.
+Many areas of Australia have so far been unaffected by bushfires such as Sydney and Melbourne, but it’s always a good idea to check with the Foreign Commonwealth Office (FCDO) to read the latest advice before you travel.

-If the FCO have advised against all but essential travel to your destination (because of a fire, flood, earthquake or hurricane) before you jet off, then your travel insurance policy will no longer be able to cover your trip as it will have been deemed unsafe.
+If the FCDO have advised against all but essential travel to your destination (because of a fire, flood, earthquake or hurricane) before you jet off, then your travel insurance policy will no longer be able to cover your trip as it will have been deemed unsafe.
 If this happens, you will be able to claim for the cancellation of your trip.

 Am I able to change my travel insurance for Australia because of the bushfires?